Skip to content

 cotal_despawn stop a teammate stops a teammate (or yourself)

-cotal_persona define a persona writes a persona file via the manager (becomes spawnable)
+cotal_persona define a persona writes a persona file via the manager (becomes spawnable); posts one message ONLY if you pass announce

 cotal_reconnect reconnect to the mesh tears down and rebuilds your own mesh connection